ricardodeazambuja/WildSeed/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the AGPL-3.0 - see the LICENSE file for details.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Custom Environments & Commercial Use

+Forest3D ships natural/forest environments out of the box.
+Need a different one: vineyard, orchard, agricultural row crops, urban, lunar, or a custom site?
+Custom environment builds are available.

+📧 khalid.bourr@gmail.com